tarantool/doc/doc/reference/reference_lua/box_iproto/feature.rst

 ..  data:: feature

-    The ``box.iproto.feature`` namespace contains the IPROTO protocol features that are supported by the server.
+    Contains the IPROTO protocol features that are supported by the server.
     Each feature is mapped to its corresponding code.
     Learn more: :ref:`IPROTO_FEATURES <internals-iproto-keys-features>`.